Second-Book/sbook-proto/docs/deployment-concept.md

 - Generated automatically in GitHub Actions from Secrets and Variables
 - Deployed to server via `scp` with permissions `chmod 600`
 - Contains all Django settings (database, Redis, secrets, superuser credentials)
-- Read by Django using `python-decouple` library
+- Read by Django using `python-decouple` library (automatic, no explicit loading needed)
 - Symlinked to `textbook_marketplace/.env` for management commands
-- Loaded by supervisor wrapper script (`run.sh`) before starting daphne
+- NOT loaded by supervisor wrapper script (`run.sh`) - Django reads it automatically via python-decouple

 **Environment variables in `.env`:**